ndrean/UpImage/README.md

 - a GET endpoint.
 It accepts a query string with the "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).

 - a POST endpoint.
-It accepts a payload with "multipart" - for a single file with the key **"file"**- and a width with the key **"w"** to resize the file.
+It accepts a payload with "multipart" - for **multiple** files with a FormData.
+Use the key **"w"** to specify the width to resize the file and the key "thumb" as a checkbox to produce a thumbnail (standard 100px).

+> I did not find yet a way to accept multiples files or more generally any FormData with the Phoenix API (since a user may want to pass files with a "width" and possibly ask to generate a thumbnail from the picture).

 They return a json response with a link to a resized WEBP picture from S3 along with informations on the original file and the new file.